shurph-quiet-harbor/nextcaller-java-api/README.md

 nextcaller-java-api
 =====================

-Java wrapper for the Nextcaller API.
+Java wrapper for the Next Caller API.
 Supports java v6 and newer.